Jaquan Lawrence

-Jaquan Lawrence (born 10 August 1999) is an American professional basketball player for ERA Nymburk of the National Basketball League and the Champions League.
+Jaquan Lawrence (born 10 August 1999) is an American professional basketball player for Arka Gdynia of the Polish Basketball League (PLK).

 Professional career

 After graduating, Lawrence started his pro career in Finland, playing for Tampereen Pyrintö and in the summer of 2023 he signed for Traiskirchen Lions in Austrian Basketball Superliga.

-In July 23, 2024, he signed for VEF Rīga in Latvian-Estonian Basketball League.
+On July 23, 2024, he signed for VEF Rīga in Latvian-Estonian Basketball League.

 On July 30, 2025, he signed with ERA Nymburk of the National Basketball League.

+On August 10, 2026, he signed with Arka Gdynia of the Polish Basketball League (PLK).

 Personal life

 Lawrence's personal NBA Mount Rushmore is: Anthony Davis, Kevin Durant, Lebron James, D- Rose.
 His coach in college was a long-time NBA player Bonzi Wells.